Derived Moduli Spaces of Nonlinear PDEs: Singular Propagations: Microlocal analysis and sheaf propagation

-Propagation of solutions to $\NLPDES$ with holomorphic coefficients, and generalizations of Theorems \ref{Thm: LinProp} and \ref{Thm: LinCKK} need to be formulated in such a way that treats \emph{singular} situations.
+Propagation of solutions to nonlinear PDEs with holomorphic coefficients, and generalizations of Theorem \ref{Thm: LinProp} and Theorem \ref{Thm: LinCKK} need to be formulated in such a way that treats \emph{singular} situations and solutions with boundedness conditions.

-That is, the solutions might be singular along a noncharacteristic hypersurface and the non-existence of singularities will imply propagation of solutions in the non-characteristic directions.
-In turn, the latter implies well-posedeness of Cauchy problems with data on the non-characteristic surface, which therefore may be singular data. \begin{example} \normalfont Consider the KdV equation $u_{ttt}-6uu_x+u_x=0,$ in a variable $u$ with corresponding prime $\mathcal{D}_X$-ideal $\mathcal{I}_{KdV}$ as in Example \ref{EvolutionaryExample}.
-The initial surface $\Sigma=\{t=0\}$ is non-characteristic while solutions are known to be of the form $u=t^{-2}2+g(x)t^2+h(x)t^4+\cdots,$ for functions $g,h.$ \end{example}
+Solutions may be singular along a non-characteristic hypersurface and the non-existence of singularities will imply propagation of solutions in the non-characteristic directions.
+In turn, the latter implies well-posedeness of Cauchy problems with data on the non-characteristic surface, which therefore may be singular data. \begin{example} Consider the KdV equation $u_{ttt}-6uu_x+u_x=0,$ in a variable $u$.
+The initial surface $\Sigma=\{t=0\}$ is non-characteristic while solutions are known to be of the form $u=t^{-2}2+g(x)t^2+h(x)t^4+\cdots,$ for functions $g,h.$ \end{example} In this subsection we discuss through basic examples what must be considered in the non-linear setting to hope for a sheaf-theoretic non-linear analog of Zerner's propagation theorem (recalled in Prop.\ref{Zerner} below).